getfetcher/getfetcher.github.io/_posts/2014-01-01-importing-contacts-to-fetcher.markdown

 1. Client
 1. Press

-If the code column is not specified, or if you leave the cell blank for certain contacts, all contacts missing codes will be defaulted to Civilian.
+If the code column is not specified, or if you leave the cell blank for certain contacts, all contacts missing codes will be defaulted to `Civilian`.